 In vivo bioluminescence imaging is a highly sensitive technique for measuring gene expression or for tracking cells non-invasively in a small animal.
 Bioluminescence is the production and emission of light by a living organism as a result of a chemical reaction between a substrate, for example luciferin and a luciferase enzyme.
 Cells or genes can be tagged with luciferase and imaged within an animal.
 Since light is endogenously emitted in response to stimulation no excitation light source is required so background light levels are extremely low and will not obscure low light signals.

-This technique uses X-rays to non-destructively image samples in 3D.
-The technique provides high-resolution information about the internal structure of a sample without the need to section or damage the specimen.
+This technique uses X-rays to non-destructively image live animals in 3D.
 An in vivo micro-CT system enables non-invasive imaging of an anaesthetised mice or rat, providing 3D detail of tissue or organs within the animal.
 A series of projection images are collected at different angular rotations through the sample or animal which map the X-ray absorption at each point.
 The projection images are subsequently reconstructed to form a 3D model of the specimen.

 Large Field of View CT

-Western Australia?s only Large Field-of-View, materials? research dedicated CT, for non-destructive imaging of internal parts, using multiple axial scans to generate 2D cross-sectional information or 3-dimenional reconstructions.
-The X-ray CT has the typical mechanism for taking `slices? which are then digitally reconstructed into 3-D volumes, with advanced tools for 3D visualisation and quantification available.
+Western Australia’s only Large Field-of-View (250mm x 250mm x 330mm), materials’ research dedicated CT, for non-destructive imaging of internal parts, using multiple axial scans to generate 2D cross-sectional information or 3-dimenional reconstructions.
+The X-ray CT has the typical mechanism for taking ‘slices’ which are then digitally reconstructed into 3-D volumes, with advanced tools for 3D visualisation and quantification available.

 NIF Flagship magnetic resonance imaging (MRI)